Home

 It’s easy!
 Just find the model number of the appliance you are working on.
 Next, type it in to the model number box and it will take you to an illustrated parts diagram for your appliance.
 Then just simply choose the part you need from the diagram.

-From time to time through out this website you will be ask to use an ohmmeter.
+From time to time through out this range repair guide you will be ask to use an ohmmeter.
 If you need help on using an ohmmeter click here to better understand ohmmeters.
 If you don’t have an ohmmeter don’t worry many repairs can be done without the use of an ohmmeter.
 But if you should need one you can pick up one cheap at places like Wal-Mart.
 Below are links choose the one that best describes your repair needs.

 GE ovens have fault codes sometimes called function error codes or F codes as a part of a self-diagnosing system.
 If a problem is detected by the self-diagnosing system a fault code will appear in the digital display of your oven along with an annoying beep.
 Click on fault codes for a full list of codes and to learn on how to repair this problem.